-Rice students may be eligible to apply for additional federal loan funds if enrolled for 6 or more hours at Rice University during the summer term.
-Need-based financial aid will be available on a limited basis for students who receive need-based aid during academic year 2020-21.
-This will be limited to up to 9 credit hours of Rice courses during an undergraduate student’s time at Rice and will not count toward the 8 semesters of need-based aid allowed by Rice’s financial aid policy.
-Please contact the Financial Aid Office for additional information by phone (713-348-4958) or email (email@example.com).
+Need-based financial aid will be available on a limited basis for students who receive need-based aid during academic year 2023-23.
+This will be limited to two summers (up to 9 credit hours per summer) of Rice courses during an undergraduate student’s time at Rice and will not count toward the 8 semesters of need-based aid allowed by Rice’s financial aid policy.
+Please contact the Financial Aid Office for additional information by phone (713-348-4958) or email (firstname.lastname@example.org).

 Financial aid is not available for visiting students.

-Courses are available in online format only.
 Currently enrolled Rice students should register online via ESTHER as per normal registration processes and procedures for courses they wish to register for.
-Please familiarize yourself with and adhere to all registration and payment deadlines as noted on the Summer 2021 Academic Calendar.
+Please familiarize yourself with and adhere to all registration and payment deadlines as noted on the Summer 2024 Academic Calendar.

 Please note that visiting students may not take courses on a pass/fail basis.

 It is essential that visiting students be aware of and follow the deadlines listed on the Summer 2024 Academic Calendar.
 Course offerings are at the discretion of Rice and may be canceled at any time for any reason; should a class you wish to enroll in be canceled, we will assist you in finding a suitable alternative course.

 December 8, 2023: Admission and registration process for (summer 2024) visiting students officially opens (for visiting students, including visiting online and visiting high school students, to apply for Rice visiting student status).
 Registration is contingent on admission.